-What is a stickie?
+First things first, what is a stickie?

 So, as most of you probably know, a “stickie” is lash industry slang to describe one lash getting stuck to a neighbouring lash.
 This is usually due to poor isolation or applying too much glue to the lash extension.
-It’s perfectly normal to have a few stickies come up during your work -it happens to us all - just be sure that you spend a good 10 minutes at the end of a treatment to find them and separate them!
+It’s perfectly normal to have a few stickies come up during your work -it happens to us all - just be sure that you spend a good 10 minutes at the end of treatment to find them and separate them

 Different types of stickies

 The first type of stickie is when a tiny baby lash gets stuck to an extension.
 These are one of the most common, and one of the most damaging types of stickies.

 The second type of stickie is when 2 extensions are stuck together.
 This type of sticky is the easiest to spot when checking your work at the end of the treatment, and arguably the easiest to separate, as you would just grip one with your isolation tweezers, and pull the other one off of it with your tweezers for picking up lash extensions.

 Finally, the third type of stickie is when 2 natural lashes are stuck together.
 This can happen when you have placed an extension on a natural lash but have taken it off again, either due to bad positioning or too much glue.
 The natural lash is still covered in glue and can easily adhere to the neighbouring lash when you come to re-isolate the surrounding lashes.
 These are the ones you have to watch out for because they are very easy to miss!

 Why are stickies so bad?